Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Classical background

-in the $x$ and $y$ direction, and $\cal E$ is the corresponding quantity in the $z$ direction.
-All of them, as well as the lapse function $N$, are assumed to be functions of $t$ and $z$ (not necessarily only of $t\pm z$ from the beginning).
+All the triad components, as well as the lapse function $N$, are assumed to be functions of $t$ and $z$ (not necessarily only of a certain combination of $t$ and $z$ from the beginning).
 The model is effectively 1+1-dimensional.

 In the case $N^2=g_{zz}$ and when the metric functions depend only on $t-z$, the Einstein equation corresponding to (\ref{1stein}) is

 For comparison with (\ref{1stein}) we set $\sqrt{\cal E}=L$ and $\;\ln(E^y/E^x)=2\beta$, then we find